7h3v01c3/tutorials/consolidate-divi-wallet-into-existing-desktop.md

 ### 3. Recover Each 12-Word Wallet Using the Command Line
    - For each 12-word wallet:
      - Follow the [manual command line recovery tutorial](https://github.com/7h3v01c3/tutorials/blob/main/osx_divi_wallet_recovery_in_divi_desktop_application.md) to recover the 12-word wallet with coins.
+     - Unvault any funds if necessary.
+[How To Manually Unvault](https://www.youtube.com/watch?v=4EBZdnon_Qo)
      - Once recovered, use the running **Divi Desktop Application** to send the coins from the now-recovered 12-word wallet to the Main Address saved in step 1.
    - After completing the transfer, close **Divi Desktop** and the terminal window.